Nekkoy/docker_mikbill/swarm/admin/README.md

 ### Creating a new version container

+> [!IMPORTANT]
+> Its requeue you have own docker registry or docker hub account

 Download the files of the required version from mikbill and place them in build/files<br>
 Enter build directory and run the command:
 ```